Why should RBI be independent?

 As Dr. Viral Acharya (Dy.
-Governor) mentioned while delivering a speech that the Government’s horizon of decision making is like T20 cricket match whereas a central bank plays a Test match.
+Governor) mentioned while delivering a speech that the Government’s horizon of decision-making is like a T20 cricket match whereas a central bank plays a Test match.

-Many times, the government can be tempted to take short-term decisions for political good.
+Many times, the government can be tempted to make short-term decisions for political good.
 A short-term, hasty decision can cause larger harm to the economy in long run.
-Hence, it’s utmost important to keep the Central Bank as an independent function, separate from the government’s control.
+Hence, it’s of utmost importance to keep the Central Bank as an independent function, separate from the government’s control.

 The central bank manages money creation, credit creation, inflation, forex, and financial stability.
 Many of these involve potential front-loaded benefits to the economy but there is always a possibility of back-loaded costs from financial excess or instability.

-To give an example, Allowing free foreign capital flows into the economy can ease the financing pressures due to investments coming in the country.
+To give an example, Allowing free foreign capital flows into the economy can ease the financing pressures due to investments coming into the country.
 However, this has some “tail risks”.
-A sudden stopping of flows can trigger a collapse of the exchange rate with the adverse economic outlook in future.
-Similarly, a lowering of interest rates can increase the credit creation in short term.
+Sudden stopping of flows can trigger a collapse of the exchange rate with an adverse economic outlook in the future.
+Similarly, a lowering of interest rates can increase credit creation in short term.
 But, excessive lowering of rates can lead to bad quality loans and financial crisis in the long term.